enricodeleo/pino-airbrake-transport/README.md

         performanceStats: false,
       },
     },
-    minLevel: "info", // minimum log level that should be sent to Aibrake },
+    level: "info", // minimum log level that should be sent to Aibrake },
 });
 ```